sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 **Protected Built-in Functions**

 A built-in function func() is deemed protected if $server_options.protect_func exists and has a true value.
-If, for a given protected built-in function, a corresponding verb $bf_func() exists and its ‘x’ bit is set, then that built-in function is also considered overridden, meaning that any call to func() from any object other than #0 will be treated as a call to $bf_func() with the same arguments, returning or raising whatever that verb returns or raises.
+If, for a given protected built-in function, a corresponding verb $bf_func() exists and its `x` bit is set, then that built-in function is also considered overridden, meaning that any call to func() from any object other than #0 will be treated as a call to $bf_func() with the same arguments, returning or raising whatever that verb returns or raises.

 A call to a protected built-in function that is not overridden proceeds normally as long as either the caller is #0 or has wizard permissions; otherwise the server raises E_PERM.